RESPRiT/toamema/README.md

-# Toa Mema 0.2
+# Toa Mema 0.3
-This is a Python3 script that is used to moderate the [/r/BionicleMemes](http://www.reddit.com/r/bioniclememes) subreddit.
+This is a Python 3 script that is used to moderate the [/r/BionicleMemes](http://www.reddit.com/r/bioniclememes) subreddit.

 It is currently running and is in development.